VehanRajintha/Free-Unlimited-Google-Cloud-Backup-Magisk-Module/README.md

 **How to do this**

-- Download the magisk zip file in assets
+- Download the magisk zip file in assets ( Releases section )
 -  Open magisk app & enter module tab
 -  Select the magisk zip file
 -  Then flash.